- 10 Tips for CNC Router Aluminum Cutting Success

 I like to fiddle a bit with my machines every now and again to make sure they’re adjusted to tip top condition.
 The CNC mill seems to benefit from this the most.
 For example, the gibbs and sometimes the Mach3 motor tuning parameters benefit from periodic adjustment.
 Perhaps surprisingly, the tuning varies depending on conditions.

 When its cold (like it is right now in my area), the mill is stiffer and seems to require lighter settings.
-When I load the table with two 6″ Kurt vises there is enough weight to slow it down too.… Read the rest
+When I load the table with two 6″ Kurt vises there is enough weight to slow it down too.
+Right now I have the combination of both, so things are kind of “worst case”, at least until I decide to throw a cylinder block up on the table and try to machine on that!… Read the rest

 Interpolated holes are a great test of a CNC milling machine because so many things have to work right for one to come out round and on dimension.
 The first reaction when an interpolated hole is not round is often that it is a machine problem.
 Backlash on one or more axes, improper number of steps per inch, and a host of other problems can be the cause.
 But there are other possibilities too.

 For example, suppose you’re machining a ring-shaped part clamped in a vise.
-You interpolate the center hole and it isn’t right.… Read the rest
+You interpolate the center hole and it isn’t right.
+Maybe the vise is distorting your ring too much by applying pressure to top and bottom but not the sides.… Read the rest

 Microprocessors and computers enable great simplification of mechanisms and the addition of lots of functionality that would have been impractical or expensive.
 Consider how much more your handheld iPod MP-3 player can do versus an Old School Jukebox.

 The same is true in the machining world.
 A CNC mill or lathe offers endless flexibility compared to the manual equivalent, and often requires less tooling to boot.
 Consider, for example, that no rotary table is needed to cut curves with a CNC mill.
-No taper attachment is needed to cut tapers on a CNC lathe.… Read the rest
+No taper attachment is needed to cut tapers on a CNC lathe.

 Dave is the “D” in “Fadal”, so he knows a thing or two about CNC.
 Lately he has been building tool changers and enclosures for Asian mills: